 Green Jobs and Environmental Justice

-- Work with unions to train and hire unemployed CPS parents.
+- Work with unions to train and hire CPS parents.

 - Prioritize the communities hit hardest by COVID-19, environmental racism, and systemic disinvestment.